 Responding to COVID-19 in Pennsylvania

-The 2019 novel coronavirus (COVID-19) is a new virus that causes respiratory illness in people and can spread from person-to-person.
-This virus was first identified during an investigation into an outbreak in Wuhan, China.
+COVID-19 is a new virus that causes respiratory illness in people and can spread from person-to-person.

 All Pennsylvanians have an important role to play in stopping the spread of COVID-19 and saving lives.
 Here are resources to help individuals, families, and businesses do their part.